Free prescription glasses and eye exams near you.

 Dial 1-888-290-4964 to contact Sight for Students or to find a participating optometrist or doctor in your area that can provide free eye exams to your child.

-This organization, does not provide eye glasses, however they do offer medical eye exams which are of course critical to overall vision care.
+This organization, does not provide eye glasses, however they do offer medical eye exams from optometrists which are of course critical to overall vision care.
 They operate as a national public service program of the American Academy of Ophthalmology and are involved in offering both information and referrals.
 They partner with hundreds of local and national organizations as well as non-profits across the nation.

 Together these various groups may be able to offer eye care programs to the low income, working poor, and those who have no other options.
 This may include people who are on government assistance or that have health insurance that does not provide vision care.